Spouse Visa vs Work Visa in Japan: Which One Is Right for You?

 Work Visa

-Freelance or side work is often prohibited unless separately approved.
+Freelance or side work generally prohibited unless separately approved

 Stability and Risk